getao/getao.github.io/_pages/about.md

 # About

-I was a Principal Researcher at Microsoft Research (MSR) in the [Natural Language Computing group](https://www.microsoft.com/en-us/research/group/natural-language-computing/), working with Dr. [Furu Wei](https://www.microsoft.com/en-us/research/people/fuwei/) and Dr. [Ming Zhou](https://www.langboat.com/en/about/resume).
+I was a Principal Researcher at Microsoft Research (MSR) in the Natural Language Computing group, working with Dr. [Furu Wei](https://www.microsoft.com/en-us/research/people/fuwei/) and Dr. [Ming Zhou](https://www.langboat.com/en/about/resume).
 My research encompassed a broad range of topics in Natural Language Processing and Machine Learning, with a particular focus on generative language models as well as efficient modeling and inference.
 I have published over 40 papers at leading Artificial Intelligence conferences such as ACL, NeurIPS, ICLR, EMNLP, and NAACL.
 I have served as a (senior) area chair and program committee member for these conferences.

 Beyond academia, I was responsible for the development and deployment of specific generative models within Microsoft 365.
 I architected and delivered models for the most visible and utilized writing assistance features in Microsoft Editor, transforming the writing experience for hundreds of millions of M365 users with cutting-edge AI technologies.

-Prior to joining Microsoft, I earned my Ph.D. from Peking University in 2017.
+Prior to joining Microsoft, I earned my Ph.D. from Peking University in 2017, under the guidance of Prof. [Zhifang Sui](https://cs.pku.edu.cn/info/1226/2014.htm).
+During my doctoral studies, I also had the privilege of working with Prof. [Heng Ji](https://cs.illinois.edu/about/people/department-faculty/hengji) during my visit to Rensselaer Polytechnic Institute (RPI), and with Dr. [Jun Suzuki](https://www.fai.cds.tohoku.ac.jp/members/js/) and Dr. [Masaaki Nagata](https://www.rd.ntt/e/organization/researcher/superior/s_011.html) during my visit to NTT Communication Science Laboratories.

 <span class='anchor' id='publications'></span>